core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Group Identifier (Gid): identifier assigned to the group.
 Group Identifiers should be unique within the set of groups of a given Group Manager, in order to avoid collisions.
 In case they are not, the considerations in {{ssec-gid-collision}} apply.

-* Group request: CoAP request message sent by a client endpoint in the group to all server endpoints in that group.
+* Group request: CoAP request message sent by a client in the group to all servers in that group.

 * Source authentication: evidence that a received message in the group originated from a specifically identified group member.
 This also provides assurances that the message was not tampered with by anyone, be it a different legitimate group member or an endpoint which is not a group member.